nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 Equally to IdentityAttributes, again only the `owner` can [succeed a RelationshipAttribute]({% link _docs_use-cases/use-case-consumption-succeed-a-relationshipattribute-and-notify-peer.md %}) to update its `value`.
 Doing so, a new version of the own shared RelationshipAttribute will be created at your side.
 The `succeeds` property of this LocalAttribute links to the old version, whose `succeededBy` property in turn is updated to the `id` of the newly created successor.
-Then, a Notification is sent automatically to the peer, which triggers the creation of a new peer shared RelationshipAttribute at their side, such that their LocalAttribute versions replicate the succession chain at your side.
+Then, a Notification is sent automatically to the peer, which triggers the creation of a new PeerRelationshipAttribute at their side, such that their LocalAttribute versions replicate the succession chain at your side.
 Please note that the Notification is queued if the [Relationship is currently terminated]({% link _docs_integrate/terminate-relationships.md %}#terminate-an-active-relationship) but not yet [decomposed]({% link _docs_integrate/terminate-relationships.md %}#decompose-a-relationship).
 It can then only be received and processed if the [Relationship is reactivated]({% link _docs_integrate/terminate-relationships.md %}#reactivate-a-terminated-relationship).
 Furthermore, the Notification is also queued if the [peer is currently in deletion]({% link _docs_integrate/delete-identities.md %}#effects-of-identity-deletion-on-relationships) but not yet deleted.